-Kirk and the Gorn engage in a battle of wits and ultimately hand-to-hand combat while their respective crews can do nothing but watch on their view screens, witnessing the brutality heat up to a boiling point.
+What follows is a climactic, silly, brutal, cheesy, and generally fun sci-fi battle of wits and hand-to-hand combat between the two starkly different captains while their respective crews can do nothing but watch on their viewscreens.

-The argument can be made that violence and aggression is a natural piece of human existence.
-Many would argue that, evolutionarily, it has brought us to where we are today (i.e. the notion that ‘only the strong shall survive’).
-However, others point out that we have developed with a drive towards cooperation that is equally as strong – if not stronger – than competition.
-It is often noted that, while humans may have a tendency towards violence, and that this is a natural trait, we also have an evolved sense of rationality, intelligence, and compassion that have the power to prevail over our innate aggression.
+In many ways, the battle between Kirk and the Gorn represents the very human struggle between reason and aggression or compassion and violence.
+It has been often noted that, while humans may have a tendency towards violence and that this is a natural trait, we also have an evolved sense of rationality, intelligence, and empathy that have the power to prevail over our innate aggressions.
 As philosopher, Dr. David Boersema points out in his section of The Ultimate Star Trek and Philosophy: The Search for Socrates, “while humans have the capacity for violence, the struggle for survival doesn’t make it inevitable that we must exercise that capacity – our intelligence can help us to live together.”

-Hobbes’ writings in Leviathan became the early notions of what grew into social contract theory.
-Hobbes argued that without a central authority or unified government, humans would resort to constant bloodshed – or “war against all” (Bellum omnium contra omnes) – in each individual’s effort to effectively own everything.
+This notion harkens back to the early philosophies of Thomas Hobbes – particularly his work in the book, Leviathan, and what ultimately became known as social contract theory.
+Hobbes argued that without a central authority or unified government, humans would resort to constant bloodshed, or ‘war against all,’ in each individual’s effort to effectively own everything.
 To avoid this, we use our capacity for rational thought to “accede to a social contract and establish a civil society.”